dotsam/homebridge-milight/README.md

 ### 0.1.10
  * Fix command sending to the bridge light
  * Further tweaks to the logic of setting/resetting hue/saturation/white mode
- * This is likely the last release before an upcomming 1.0 release that will remove support for old config formats.
-Please check the Homebridge log to see if your congiguration generates any warnings, and update your configuration as required.
+ * This is likely the last release before an upcoming 1.0 release that will remove support for old config formats.
+Please check the Homebridge log to see if your configuration generates any warnings, and update your configuration as required.

 ### 0.1.9
  * Finally fix the bug where colour/white mode was not set correctly when changing hue/saturation